bacionejs/battito/README.md

 `a` Attack - The time it takes for the note to fade in.
 0 = instant, percussive.
 High values = slow, swelling sound (pads).
 `s` Sustain - The time the note is held at full volume.
 0 = the note immediately starts releasing.
 High values = the note is held for longer.
 A percussive "pluck" sound would have low `a`, `s`, and `r`.
 `r` Release - The time it takes for the note to fade out after the sustain period.
 Low values = abrupt stop.
 High values = long, echoing tail.

-Envelope Toggles

-`e1`/`e2` Routes the envelope to modulate the pitch of oscillator 1 or 2.
+`1`/`2` Routes the envelope to modulate the pitch of oscillator 1 or 2.
 Essential for creating kick drums, toms, and laser/zap sound effects.
 The attack time (`ea`) controls the speed of the pitch drop.

 ---